ajv-validator/ajv/README.md

 Create ajv instance.

+All the instance methods below are bound to the instance, so they can be used without the instance.

 ##### .compile(Object schema) -&gt; Function&lt;Object data&gt;

 Generate validating function and cache the compiled schema for future use.

+Validating function returns boolean and has properties `errors` with the errors from the last validation and `schema` with the reference to the original schema.

 ##### .validate(Object schema|String key|String ref, data) -&gt; Boolean